 The neighborhood of elegance, culture, and shopping.
 In 9th Arrondissement, you will find Palais Garnier – Paris’ elegant Opera house, Galeries Lafayette department store, and perfume museum, amongst several things.

-10th Arrondissement runs along the Canal St. Martin.
+10th Arrondissement runs along with the Canal St. Martin.
 The streets along the canal are car-free zones on Saturday afternoons/evenings, and all day on Sundays.
 During the weekends’ people are cycling and rollerblading.
 This area is quite trendy among young people.
 If you are in Paris during the last two days of May you can enjoy the street performance festival.

 Suggestion: Read my article on the Best time to visit Paris – an overview by month